 "We get very little response."

-Your grateful patient cultivation sequence should work exactly the same way.
+Your grateful patient post-discharge cultivation sequence should work exactly the same way.

 Just like Stanley, your hospital foundation has been doing important work for decades.
 And, like Stanley, it’s probably a complete unknown to most patients.

 That single postcard or email you sent?
 It does a great job introducing you.
 But introduction isn't cultivation.
-You’ll need a carefully planned mix of channels and touchpoints to build your relationship to the point where giving feels like the natural next step — the same way buying that Stanley cup eventually made sense to me.
-(And still does!)
+You’ll need a carefully planned mix of channels and touchpoints to build your relationship to the point where giving feels like the natural next step — the same way buying that Stanley mug eventually made sense to me.

 Research backs this up.
 Donors who received a follow-up email after a direct mail letter in one experiment converted at 23.9%, compared to 14.9% for those who only received a letter, and 1.4% for those who only received an email.
 Combining the channels into a unified messaging framework moves people from aware to invested.